chubbyphp/chubbyphp-framework/doc/Tutorials/MovePingControllerIntoAClass.md

 }
 ```

-## Replace Route within app/app.php
+## Replace Route within app/web.php

-We're replacing the exising $route definition with the app.php whith one using the PingController.php.
+We're replacing the exising $route definition with the web.php whith one using the PingController.php.
 This is only a temporary replacement, cause we lost the lazyness of the callable.

 ```php